-With the suspension of the otter trawl and mini-fyke net as sampling gears, virtually all trend data for the small-bodied target species (sturgeon and sicklefin chubs, Hybognathus spp., and sand shiner) were lost for the 2016-2018 seasons.
+With the suspension of the otter trawl and mini-fyke net as sampling gears, virtually all trend data for the small-bodied target species (sturgeon and sicklefin chubs, Hybognathus spp., and sand shiner) were lost for the 2016 and 2017 field season.
 Although captures of sturgeon chub, and more so sicklefin chub, were fairly rare in Segment 2, the remaining standard gears offer no possible method for tracking abundance of these two target species.
-Similarly, although more abundant, no Hybognathus spp or sand shiners were captured using trammel net and trotlines as standard sampling gears during the 2018 field season.
-Although abundance of most of these species seems to be curtailed by the effects of Fort Peck Dam, the ability to follow trends has been lost none the less.
+Similarly, although more abundant, no Hybognathus spp or sand shiners were captured using trammel net and trotlines as standard sampling gears during the 2017 field season.